rnwolf/mkdocs-blog-offline-main/docs/blog/posts/2025-08-22_svelte_gantt_app.md

 With this tool, you get a smoother experience:

-- **Easy to use GUI to drag tasks into shape** -> Define tasks and add additional task meta-data.
+- **Easy to use GUI to drag tasks into shape** -> Define tasks, create dependencies and add additional task meta-data.
 - **Zoom in/out and all about** -> The chart just renders, no endless fiddling with shapes.
 Snap a screen shot and add it to your communications.
 - **Download and upload project plan as a simple json text file** -> Download/Upload simple to understand files that define tasks and links.